wdawson/okta.github.io/_source/_docs/api/resources/users.md

 Creates a user without a [password](#password-object) or [recovery question & answer](#recovery-question-object)

 When the user is activated, an email is sent to the user with an activation token that can be used to complete the activation process.
-This is the default flow for new user registration with the Okta Admin UI.
+This is the default flow for new user registration using the administrator UI.

 ##### Request Example
 {:.api .api-request .api-request-example}